edibegovic/SecurityPrivacy/report/report_private.md

 ###### A)

 This question is answered in the same way for the original and anonymized data.
-As we do not anonymize the voting location nor the party that was voted for.
-We can therefore perform a Chi-squared test on votes for each party by location.
+As we have not used any perturbative anonymization methods and neither voting locations nor any the party variable was suppressed, we can therefore perform a Chi-squared test on votes for each party by voting type.

 The sample, "private_dataB.xlsx" or "", is read and separated into two data frames, one containing e-voters and another containing in person voters.

-The votes for each party, Green and Red, are then summed for each voting location.
+The votes for each party, Green and Red, are then summed for each voting type.
 A Chi-squared test is then performed on the summed values from the sample and the totals from the population, "public_data_resultsB.xlsx".

 ###### B)